Taludas/SmallModsCollection/README.md

 <details>
     <summary>Detailed changes:</summary>

-* add Cognac to Beer Festival Buff
+* add Cognac and Mezcal to Beer Festival Buff
-* add Cognac to Harvest Festival
+* add Cognac and Mezcal to Harvest Festival
-* add Cognac to City Carneval
+* add Cognac and Mezcal to City Carneval
-* add Cognac to Anarchy Festival
+* add Cognac and Mezcal to Anarchy Festival
 * add Cognac Production Chain to all alcohol production chains
 * redesigned Buffs for cafe, bar and Iron Tower recipes to include cognac and biscuits and even the amount of buffed goods
-* add Cognac to Armagnac Bottles
+* add Cognac and Mezcal to Armagnac Bottles
 * add Cognac Manufactury to all drink productions
 * add Biscuit Assembly Line to all food productions
 * add all Orchards to Origin of Mankind of and Miombo Woodlands set buffs